ant-design/ant-design/docs/spec/layout.en-US.md

 Table is a carrier for multi-dimensional information.
 It can make complex information to be read and understood easily.
 Its readability, convenience and operability play an essential role in the user experience.
 Therefore, we should pay attention to the following points in the design:

-- construct a clear table layout.
+- Construct a clear table layout.
 It can be helpful for a user to receive and understand information.
-- highlight key information through some visual adjustments.
+- Highlight key information through some visual adjustments.
-- use the horizontal or vertical zebra strip smartly when there is a large multi-row table or there are multiple columns in each row.
+- Use the horizontal or vertical zebra strip smartly when there is a large multi-row table or there are multiple columns in each row.
 By doing so, information is more distinguishable and easier to be understood.

 ### Details page